cyclejs-community/component-combinators/documentation/Switch.md

 - for every incoming value of the switch source, all predicates found in children `CaseComponent`s are executed.
 - The components associated to the fulfilled predicates are switched on
 - The other components are switched off
+- Note that correct behaviour is only guaranteed if predicates are mutually exclusive, i.e. if **no two predicates can be simultaneously true**, i.e. only one component branch validated at any given time

 ### Types